Can I Recover from Alcohol Addiction Detached from God?

 Long story short, I joined Alcoholics Anonymous and it completely changed my life.

-Finding in My
+Finding God in My Recovery

 Alcoholics Anonymous (AA) is famous for its Twelve Steps which is the backbone of the fellowship.
 As a Christian who believes in God, albeit one who lost her way, these steps spoke to me because they stress the importance of relying on God as key to recovery.